flvossen/data-project-group-19/README.md

 cat("Aantal 'Unknown' kolommen:", unknown_count, "\n")
 ```

 Now, merge the columns with the same name.
 Only the column 'Sample' was named 'Unknown'.
-So, rename the 'Unknown' column back to 'Samples'.
+So, rename the 'Unknown' column back to 'Sample'.
 ```{r}
 # Step 1: Keep ‘Unknown’ untouched and rename to ‘Sample’
 genera_counts$Sample <- genera_counts$Unknown